ravidorr/ForkSure/docs/DEVELOPMENT_WORKFLOW.md

 ```

 ### 5. **Create Pull Request**
-1. Visit the URL provided by git push output
+1. Visit the URL provided by the git push output
-2. Or go to GitHub and create PR manually
+2. Or go to GitHub and create a PR manually
 3. Fill out PR template with:
    - **Description**: What does this change?
    - **Testing**: How was it tested?